 To be honest, I am who I am because of all my work.
 People often automatically pin me to the surreal, or fantasy based photo-manipulation work, but I am actually a very diverse artist.
 I’ve experimented with so many styles and I enjoy each one thoroughly.
 That being said, I would not be the artist I am today if it wasn’t for all of my work.

-One comment on “Interview With New York Graphic Artist and Illustrator Jeff Huang”
+One response to “Interview With New York Graphic Artist and Illustrator Jeff Huang”

 Leave a Reply